 The Heritage Fund was created in 2012 as a way to save for future generations.
 The principal in the Fund cannot be taken out, but interest generated may be withdrawn beginning in the 2032-33 fiscal year.

-The Financial Analysis and Royalty Administration division manages royalty calculation, collection and auditing.
+The Diamonds, Royalties and Financial Analysis division manages royalty calculation and auditing.